-We have moved to a “gratuity-included” or “tipless” model here at rye.
+We have moved to a “gratuity-free” or “tipless” model here at rye.

 We have prided ourselves with creating rye based upon European village taverns or small eateries; our food has been inspired by the cuisines of the little towns of France, Spain and Italy, we have attempted to make restaurant feel like them as well.